 38. Alexa, make a phone call.
 Use Alexa to make a phone call, or call other Alexas or Dots around your house so you can use it like an intercom system.

 39. Alexa, more cowbell.
 The same way Siri has fun answers for What does the fox say?
-And what’s the meaning of life? you can try one of the many, silly Amazon Echo Easter Eggs people have compiled on Reddit.
+And what’s the meaning of life? you can try one of the many, silly Amazon Echo Easter Eggs out there.
 Questions and statements to try include Alexa, to be or not to be?
 And, Alexa, rock, paper, scissors, lizard, Spock.
 There are dozens!
-For starters, sci-fi fans might try Alexa, do you know Hal?
+Movie fans might try Alexa, use the force!
+Or Alexa, who shot first?

 40. Alexa, we need a dinner conversation topic.
 Need something new to discuss at family dinner?
 Try a few rounds of Would You Rather?